 same.
 The majority of the Team's responses, however, are for individuals lost in the winter

 wilderness of the Sierra Nevada.
-To date, the Tahoe Nordic Search and Rescue Team has located over
+The Tahoe Nordic Search and Rescue Team has located

-300 individuals; 60% of these have been patrons of a ski resort that have strayed from the area's
+hundreds of individuals; the majority of these have been patrons of a ski resort that have strayed from the area's

 boundary into unfamiliar and rugged mountain terrain.
 The majority of these searches (and rescues)

-have historically occurred at night and during blizzards.
+have historically occurred at night and during poor weather.
 The Nordic Team has conducted searches

 originating from most all of the Lake Tahoe ski areas, and has maintained an unrivaled success rate

 for finding these lost recreationists.